This article touches on how you as a dog owner can use it and apply it’s many benefits for your four legged friend.

 In South Asian culture, turmeric is invaluable.
 It is used for its antiseptic properties and is used on cuts, scrapes and burns.
 It is also used as a dietary supplement and has been known to help with stomach problems.

-There are a number of recorded benefits of turmeric for dogs, but any new treatment of any kind should be discussed with your dog’s holistic veterinarian.
+There are a number of recorded benefits of how this herb can help your dog, but any new treatment of any kind should be discussed with your dog’s holistic veterinarian.
 Always err on the side of caution before embarking on any new treatment paths.

 I LOVE Starwest Botanical products.
 I routinely use them for myself and my own dogs.
 You can research or purchase the same organic Turmeric that I use here.